liwei-cn/GitBook-RoboCalc/notes.md

 * The simulation framework can execute multiple transitions at one control cycle, but it may cause the 'infinite loop' issue \(TODO\).

 * Defined interfaces only contain events.

+* No event trigger is allowed for the ingoing transition of a junction or probabilistic junction.